Purpose

 - the appropriate disposal of waste materials.

-Investigation into sustainable practices will lead ākonga to apply a critical eye to their design.
-The aim of this reflection is to get them to make improvements to their design in order to meet the requirements of sustainable practices and those of the end user.
+Examination of the sustainable practices will lead ākonga to apply a critical eye to their design.
+The aim of this reflection is to get them to make refinements to the sustainable practices applied to their purposeful design.

 Kaiako will support ākonga to make selections of images from their learning to curate a portfolio that will be submitted to NZQA in Term 4.
 A design brief can be provided by kaiako and further developed by ākonga, or generated by ākonga.